menandmice/micetro_docs/guides/implementation/central_ha.rst

 Linux
 -----

-1. On the existing (or designated as *primary*) server running Central, edit the preferences file in ``/var/mmsuite/mmcentral/preferences.cfg``, adding
+1. On the existing (or designated as *primary*) server running Central, edit the preferences file in ``/var/mmsuite/mmcentral/preferences.cfg``, by adding the following to the end of the file:

   .. code-block::

    ClusterMemberName = somename

-  to the end of the file. ``somename`` is the unique name that will identify the Central instance in the high availability cluster.
+  ``somename`` is the unique name that will identify the Central instance in the high availability cluster.
 (For example "1", “primary”, or "central1").

 2. Restart the primary Central application: